pgadmin-org/pgadmin4/docs/en_US/cloud_azure_postgresql.rst

     :alt: Cloud Deployment
     :align: center

+**Note:** This feature is currently available in Desktop mode only.

 Once you launch the tool, select the Azure PostgreSQL option.
 Click on the *Next* button to proceed further.